telink-semi/tc_ble_simple_sdk/doc/tc_ble_simple_sdk_Release_Note.md

    - Fixed: The "data_reload" section is not aligned by 4 bytes, which may cause the data in the "data_reload" section to be accessed by mistake.

 * **Others**
-   - Fixed: (B80) When the local device's external 24M crystal uses external capacitors, that is "EXTERNAL_CAP_XTAL24M", the MCU crashes.
+   - Fixed: (B80) When the external 24M crystal uses external capacitors, the MCU crashes.

 ### Refactoring
 * **Link**